bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To :meth:`read <translations.context.Context.read>` the translations of the defined margin for a model instance:
+To read the translations of the defined margin for a model instance:

 .. testcode:: guide_read